CSE512-16S/fp-kylethayer-yhoonkim-gsg13/README.md

 ## Breakdown

+A breakdown of how the work was split among the group members and a commentary on the research/development process.

 - Study & Visualization Design : All together
 - Survey Page Development : Kyle Thayer, Younghoon Kim
 - Lab In The Wild Management : Kyle Thayer